RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - post 90s
     - Independent prosecution services
       - Office of the Director of Public Prosecutions (DPP)
-      - Prosecuting lawyers referred to as “the crown”
+      - Prosecuting lawyers referred to as "the crown"
         - represent the Crown in criminal proceedings and to present evidence and arguments to secure a conviction.
-      - Minister of justice, don’t struggle for conviction like defense struggles
+      - Minister of justice, don't struggle for conviction like defense struggles
   - Police prosecutors exist for minor offenses (they are police who prosecute for $ offenses)
 - Liability to third parties
   -  Hill v Van Erp
-    - solicitor had asked a potential beneficiary’s husband to witness a client's will, rendering the gift to that beneficiary invalid under the relevant Queensland legislation.
+    - solicitor had asked a potential beneficiary's husband to witness a client's will, rendering the gift to that beneficiary invalid under the relevant Queensland legislation.
       - It was held that the solicitor was liable to the beneficiary in negligence
   -  Badenach v Calvert
     - negligent for failing to advise the client on how to protect his estate against a claim by his daughter